Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map Menu

 • Prepare for new career opportunities in emerging fields.

-Why study Media, Film and Communication?
+Why study Film and Media Studies?

 Our courses will challenge your thinking, broaden your views and help you develop an increased awareness of the role of media in transforming society and culture.